Coconut Cream Pie

 - Preheat oven to 325°F.

 - Whisk first listed sugar and flour thoroughly in a heavy 3-4 quart saucepan.
 In a small bowl, beat egg yolks until well blended.
 Stir egg yolks, evaporated milk, and whole milk into sugar/flour mixture, blending well.
-Cook over medium-high heat, stirring constantly, until mixture becomes very thick.
+Cook over medium-high heat, stirring constantly until mixture becomes very thick.

 - Remove from heat.
 (If mixture is lumpy, just beat with a hand-held electric mixer until smooth again.
 You may have to put it back on the stove and cook it a little longer to thicken the custard again.)
 Stir in vanilla and butter.
 Blend well.
-Stir in coconut, reserving 3-4 tablespoons to top the meringue.
-Pour into the baked and cooled pie shells.
+Stir in coconut, reserving 3-4 tablespoons to top meringue.
+Pour into baked and cooled pie shells.

 - Meringue: Beat room temperature egg whites with an electric mixer until soft peaks begin to form.
 Gradually beat in 1/2 cup sugar, 1 tablespoon at a time, beating until stiff peaks form and sugar is dissolved.
 Divide meringue between the two pies, mounding in center and spreading and sealing to edges of pie.
 Top of meringue should not be smooth but have peaks and valleys.
 Sprinkle with the 3-4 tablespoons reserved coconut.
-Bake at 325 degrees for 10-15 minutes or until meringue is lightly browned (watch carefully).
+Bake at 325°F for 10-15 minutes or until meringue is lightly browned (watch carefully).

 - Cool thoroughly before cutting (4-5 hours).
 Refrigerate leftovers.

 - VARIATIONS: Mother's Chocolate Pie: Add 4 tablespoons cocoa powder to sugar/flour mixture, leave out coconut and proceed as above